 Ten Tips to Prepare for EPA Risk Management Program Inspections

-- Have copies of your written operating procedures.
+- Your written operating procedures.

-- Perform equipment maintenance and inspections.
+- Performed equipment maintenance and inspections.

-- Train employees and provide refresher training.
+- Trained employees and provide refresher training.

 You want to be certain that you have implemented the new industry standards, planned them, or documented that they are not needed.
 Inspectors will look at vehicle barriers, emergency shutoffs, emergency breakaways at risers, proper paint (to avoid excessive rust), hoses/relief valves that are not out of date, warning labels, and emergency water sources.

 For guidance: please review myRMP, which was developed by The Fertilizer Institute and reviewed by EPA. myRMP is available at www.asmark.org/myrmp/ .

 For additional information, contact George Hess, EPA Environmental Scientist, at 913.551.7540 or firstname.lastname@example.org.